Retaining RNs: How to boost their morale and reduce turnover

 - Offer competitive compensation to the registered nurses to attract and retain them.
 Also, ensure to revise the compensation at regular intervals to stay on top of the staffing market.

-- Along with salary, offer a comprehensive compensation package that includes additional perks such as paid time off, adequate health insurance, retirement plans, etc.
+- Along with salary, offer a comprehensive compensation package that includes additional perks such as paid time off, adequate health insurance, and retirement plans.

-- Provide opportunities for career development by supporting registered nurses in getting specialized certifications and providing training opportunities for skill development.
+- Provide opportunities for career development by supporting registered nurses in obtaining specialized certifications and offering training to build skills.

-- Set a clear career progression pathway and communicate the performance evaluation criteria with the employees to ensure fair career progression.
+- Set a clear career progression pathway and communicate the performance evaluation criteria to employees to ensure fair progression.

 - Establish mentorship and various training programs to equip the newly hired registered nurses to work alongside your current staff.
 Mentorship programs can be hugely beneficial when you hire newly graduated registered nurses.
 This can reduce errors.

-- Provide cross-training opportunities to registered nurses working in your facility.
-While cross-training helps registered nurses update their skill sets, it makes their job more exciting and novel.
+- Provide cross-training opportunities for registered nurses at your facility.
+While cross-training helps registered nurses update their skill sets, it makes their jobs more exciting and novel.

 - Have a mechanism to regularly collect feedback from your existing staff.
-Make sure that everyone feels safe to voice their views.
+Make sure everyone feels safe voicing their views.

-- Promote a diverse and inclusive workforce where everyone including the registered nurses and other allied healthcare professionals have a sense of belonging.
+- Promote a diverse and inclusive workforce in which everyone, including registered nurses and other allied healthcare professionals, has a sense of belonging.

 - While hiring registered nurses, check whether they are culturally fit for your facility.
 Culture-fit candidates are found to stay longer in a facility.

-- Build a strong employer brand so that it would be easy to attract top talent to your facility.
+- Build a strong employer brand to make it easier to attract top talent to your facility.

 Leveraging staffing agencies to create competitive compensation and benefits